Frequently

 Is ETS efficacy and the chance of developing more intense compensatory

-different between surgical techniques?
+sweating that different between surgical techniques?

 When comparing efficacy of one ETS technique